NTNU-IHB/FMU-proxy/README.md

 | JSON-RPC 	|  x  	|     	|        	|

+A javascript client demo is also available.

-**NOTE:** Becouse of the language inependent nature of the RPC technologies and network protocols used, servers and client can be implemented in virtually any other language as well.
+**NOTE:** Due to the language independent nature of the RPC technologies and network protocols involved, servers and client may be implemented in virtually any other languages with easy.

 ### <a name="jvm"></a> JVM